cldeluna/ansible2_4_base/README.md

 * Audit Configurations
 * Testing

-The automation framework solution needed to be portable and flexible enough to deal with the differences encountered across projects.
-A solution that could exist on any laptop, desktop, a local VM etc.. is key.
+An automation framework solution should be portable and flexible enough to deal with the differences encountered across projects.
+A solution that can exist on any laptop, desktop, a local VM etc.. is key.

 Solution: